DEVR4N/Ideas/README.md

 php artisan key:generate
 ```

 6 .
-The following code will create the necessary tables.
+The following code will create the necessary tables and seeders.
 ```
-php artisan migrate
+php artisan migrate:fresh --seed
 ```

 ---